-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wendell - Warwick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Wendell - Warwick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wendell - Warwick are a mix of both white- and blue-collar jobs.
 Overall, Wendell - Warwick is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Wendell - Warwick who work in management occupations (12.77%), office and administrative support (9.04%), and maintenance occupations (7.70%).

 Wendell - Warwick is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wendell - Warwick’s overall crime rate is lower than average for the country.